naninovel/docs/docs/guide/getting-started.md

 ![](https://i.gyazo.com/91d056eb5b6278e5c9a28f59c8ff8732.png)

-If you get an error when installing the package, make sure you're authenticated (on the local machine) as the GitHub user, which was assigned in the account dashboard; refer to the Unity guide for [more info on authentication](https://docs.unity3d.com/Manual/upm-config-https-git.html).
+If you encounter an error while installing the package, make sure you're authenticated (on your local machine) as the GitHub user assigned in the account dashboard.
+The simplest way to authenticate is by logging in with [GitHub Desktop](https://github.com/apps/desktop) or the [CLI tool](https://cli.github.com).
+Refer to the Unity guide for [more info on authentication](https://docs.unity3d.com/Manual/upm-config-https-git.html).

 ### Install from Package